 If you have a place on your own, there likely isn’t a problem.
-However there still may be some house rules to follow, like a limit on the number of guests or how late they can stay.
-Again, check you with your hosts.
+However, there still may be some house rules to follow, like a limit on the number of guests or how late they can stay.
+Again, check with your hosts.

 Good To Know

-If you like travelling around Cuba, give some of my other posts a read:
+If you like traveling around Cuba, give some of my other posts a read:

 - Get Inspired And Walk Along El Malecón In Havana – Be inspired like poets of the past & walk along El Malecón in Havana.
 Observe the colonial architecture, mix with locals, & watch the sunset.

-- Plaza De San Francisco In Havana Cuba Is Simply Stunning – Plaza De San Francisco in the Cuban capital’s Old Havana neighbourhood is one of the city’s most beautiful sites.
+- Plaza De San Francisco In Havana Cuba Is Simply Stunning – Plaza De San Francisco in the Cuban capital’s Old Havana neighborhood is one of the city’s most beautiful sites.

 im heading to Cuba next week and am scouring the internet for info on best places to stay.
 This has been one of the most thorough description for casa particulares.
 Would you happen to share Edy’s info with me, id really appreciate it 🙂 thanks